1987 Eastern Province massacres: Trincomalee riots

 After the Interim Council was announced to be mostly LTTE nominees, anti-Sinhalese violence flared in Trincomalee, an ethnically heterogeneous city, on September 29.
 On September 30, 2 Tamils were found hacked to death; in retaliation, a Tamil group killed 3 Sinhalese men in a truck.
 The violence became more organized on October 1, with LTTE members leading rioters and warning Sinhalese to evacuate their homes lest they be killed.
 In Trincomalee and throughout the Eastern Province, properties were set on fire, and over 2,000 people, mostly Sinhalese, were rendered homeless.
 In Trincomalee, Tamil rioters, with the help of militant leaders, brutally killed Sinhalese men and raped Sinhalese women.
-A Sinhalese truck driver was burnt to death along with his truck and an elderly Sinhalese man was beaten to death.
-Sinhalese had been burned in their homes, and Sinhalese patients had been thrown out of the hospital, killing some.
+A truck driver was burnt to death along with his truck and an elderly man was beaten to death.
+Sinhalese had been burned in their homes, and patients had been thrown out of the hospital, killing some.
 Around 50 Sinhalese who were well established in the community had been killed in the area of the main Sinhalese school.
 Corpses were thrown into wells that were covered up.
+Journalist William McGowan observed that a Sinhalese neighborhood in Trincomalee was badly damaged and littered with debris.

 The IPKF prevented any intervention by the Sri Lankan Army.
 They fired at a crowd of Sinhalese gathered at the King's Hotel Junction, killing one.
-At J. R. Jayawardene's request, the IPKF had 11 platoons come into Trincomalee to restore order.
+At President J. R. Jayawardene's request, the IPKF had 11 platoons come into Trincomalee to restore order.
 On October 4, the IPKF shot a Sinhalese Buddhist monk who had demonstrated against them.
 On the same day, the IPKF had attacked Abeypura, a Sinhalese colony near Trincomalee.
 The Indian soldiers engaged in assault, arson, and murder of the Sinhalese in the colony.
+Sinhalese also accused the IPKF of having supplied Tamil rioters with flammables and looting abandoned Sinhalese houses.